 Our Missionary partners are :

 Our CMS South America mission partner is Sharon Wilcox.
-October 2017 These are some extracts from Sharon’s October prayer letter.
-Sharon’s latest newsletter, Wilcox 12, can be found at the bottom of this page.
-‘Since my last update we had a visit
+October 19 This is an extract from Sharon’s latest newsletter, Wilcox 18, can be found at the bottom of this page.
+‘Since I last wrote, quite a lot has happened.
+I

 Our CMS Africa Mission partner is Jean Bosco who is director of Kimbilio in DR Congo Kimbilio Overview July 2014 What do we do?
 Kimbilio support street children and former street children through 4 centres in Lubumbashi the second city of